maxgrok/maxgrok.github.io/src/pages/articles/2019-11-17---One-Hundred-And-Nineth-Post/index.md

 ![opcodes-gas](./opcodes-gas.png) (Source: <a href="https://ethereum.stackexchange.com/questions/28813/how-to-write-an-optimized-gas-cost-smart-contract">Stackexchange</a>)

+All prices are in wei.

+For a frame of reference for how much this actually is in ETH, please visit this <a href="https://eth-converter.com/">ETH converter</a>.
-Let's get on with the strategies you can use to save gas!
+# Strategies you can use to save gas:

-## Use fixed arrays instead of dynamic arrays ( <a href="https://ethereum.stackexchange.com/questions/28813/how-to-write-an-optimized-gas-cost-smart-contract">Stackexchange</a>)
+## (1) Use fixed arrays instead of dynamic arrays ( <a href="https://ethereum.stackexchange.com/questions/28813/how-to-write-an-optimized-gas-cost-smart-contract">Stackexchange</a>)

-## Structs packing to save gas (Source: CryptoZombies)
+## (2) Structs packing to save gas (Source: CryptoZombies)

 Inside structs, smaller unsigned integers,like uint32, will save you gas and allow Solidity to store these variables together in less space.